 These reports provide some peace of mind, and they can help protect buyers from nefarious sellers.
 As shoppers, we look at vehicle mileage during our car search to help gauge the age of a car.
-A 10-year-old car, for instance, might not seem so old if it’s traveled only 70,000 miles.
-This reality presents sellers with a very tempting, albeit illegal, opportunity to roll back odometers.
-Tampering with the odometer may allow a seller to add hundreds, if not thousands, of dollars to a selling price, but it's a scam.
+A 10-year-old car, for instance, might not seem so old if it's traveled only 70,000 miles.
+This reality presents sellers with a very tempting, albeit illegal, motivation for tampering with odometers.
+An "odometer rollback" may allow a seller to add hundreds, if not thousands, of dollars to a selling price, but it's a scam.
 Luckily, vehicle history reports document the car's mileage each time it went in for service.
 If mileage suddenly drops halfway through its lifespan, you should view that as a serious red flag.

-Likewise, a talented body shop can repair or hide previous damage so well that only an attentive, trained eye will notice.
-No matter how well it’s been repaired, though, a salvage-titled car will yield substantially lower resale values than one with an unbranded title.
-A handy vehicle history report will tell you exactly what’s going on with your potential purchase’s title.
+Likewise, a talented body shop can repair or hide previous damage, even structural damage, so well that only an attentive, trained eye will notice.
+No matter how well it's been repaired, though, a car with a salvage title will yield substantially lower resale values than one with an unbranded title.
+Obtaining the vehicle history report will tell you exactly what's going on with your potential purchase's title.

-Dismissing scare tactics, however, the simple truth is that, while many vehicle history reports won’t turn up anything out of the ordinary, one that does can save you plenty of time and energy.
-If the dealership selling you the car won't provide a vehicle history report free of charge, be sure to invest in one as part of your research.
+Dismissing scare tactics, however, the simple truth is that while many vehicle history reports won't turn up anything out of the ordinary, one that does can save you plenty of time and energy.
+If the dealership selling you the car won't provide a free vehicle history report, be sure to invest in one as part of your research.
 It's a key component of used car buying.

 Where Can You Buy a Vehicle History Report?